haukurk/loopback-dictionary-api/README.md

 API for the Ordabok project.

 # Dependencies

+For anything to work, you need to have Node installed on your computer.

 To install all dependencies to do `npm install` in the root solution folder.

 # Configuration